The Englishman Who Went up a Hill but Came down a Mountain: Plot

-After the burial the townspeople convince Anson to stay the night and measure the mountain first thing in the morning at the break of dawn because their train leaves at around 8 AM.
-Anson stays on the mountain with Betty who offers to keep him company and they kiss.
+After the burial, the townspeople convince Anson to stay the night at the top of the mountain and measure it at the break of dawn because their train leaves early.
+Betty, who has gotten close to him, offers to keep him company, and they end up sharing a kiss.
+When Anson descends from the mountain, he informs the people that the mountain is 1,002 feet high and also announces his engagement to Betty.

-When Anson descends from the mountain, he informs the people that the mountain is 1,002 feet high and announces his engagement.
-The end of the movie describes the mountain settling down to 997 feet and turning back into a hill from a mountain.
-The spirit of the Reverend buried on the mountain exhales "a hill" in a groan and all the people rally in modern day Wales with buckets and earth to raise the mountain again.
+Many years later, the mountain has settled down to 997 feet, thus turning back into a hill.
+The spirit of the Reverend buried on the mountain exhales "a hill" in a groan and all the modern-day townspeople rally with buckets of earth to raise the hill again.